 Alone in their own dormitory room, students can be without their mask, with the door closed.
 However, in all other areas of the dormitory, and when a student has anyone else in their room, masks must be worn at all times except when showering or brushing their teeth.
 Students may only have one visitor at a time in their room, and must socially distance.
 No one except the dorm residents will be allowed in the dormitories for any reason.

 Visitation will not be allowed at the start of any quarter/arrival period, even by family members.
 Visitation policies may be opened/updated as possible based on current health recommendations.

 Please follow this list to see what items you should pack for school.
 This year we are asking students to pack lightly and will not allow any rugs or other furniture to be brought to campus.
 While we hope we will not have to shut down for any reason once we return to campus, having less in their room will make this easier, should it be necessary.
-Additionally, during Quarter 3, double rooms will be used, so having less in their room will be more welcoming for potential roommates.
+Please note, during Quarter 3, double or triple rooms will be used, so having less in their room will be more welcoming for potential roommates.

 Every resident will have individual and collective responsibilities and chores, such as keeping their own room tidy (we will have daily room checks), disinfecting high-touch surfaces in their room, and keeping common rooms clean.
 Together, students and their dormmates will take care of their homes on campus.

 All meals will be “grab and go” from the dining hall, with pick up during assigned times, and meals eaten outside and socially distanced, or in student rooms or other areas where social distancing is possible.
 Preparing food on their own will be very limited, and no take-out will be allowed for any reason.